kalekdev/uni/semester-1/nus-1/notes.typ

 - The surface in question is the one binded by the closed curve
 - The direction of the curve integral is determined by the above mentioned right hand rule.

-TODO: can be used to calculate the magnetic fields around various coil shapes with helpful symmetries (include cool diagrams) Solenoids can be used to create poles and behave as bar magnets!
 TODO: Maxwell-Ampere law, what problems does it solve?

 _Durchflutung ($Theta$)_ - Name for the sum of current flowing through a surface in Albach's book

-=== Biot-Savart Law
+==== Biot-Savart Law
-TODO: Potentially combine as part of the fields around various coil types

-Although Ampere's Circuital Law provides us with a fundamental law, it is not very useful in practice.
-Biot and Savart determined the following formula for calculating the magnetic flux density at any arbitrary position vector $arrow(r)$ next to a current carrying wire ($I$ A):
+Although Ampere's Circuital Law provides us with a fundamental law, it is not very useful in practice unless certain symmetries arise.
+Biot and Savart determined the following formula for calculating the magnetic flux density at any arbitrary position vector $arrow(r)$ around a current carrying wire:
 $
   arrow(B)(arrow(r)) = mu_0 / (4 pi) integral_C (I d arrow(cal(l)) times r') / abs(arrow(r'))^3
 $